• Skip to content

 About coeliac disease

 Coeliac disease is an autoimmune disease.
-It happens when the body has an abnormal immune response to gluten, a protein found in wheat, rye, barley and oats.
+It happens when the body has an abnormal immune response to gluten, a protein found in wheat, rye and barley.

 When people with coeliac disease eat gluten, their bodies mistakenly attack the lining of their small intestine.
 When the lining of the small intestine is damaged, it’s hard for people to digest and absorb nutrients properly.
 This can affect physical health, weight and growth.

 Coeliac disease can develop at any age.
-In children, it can be around 6 months or when solids containing gluten are introduced.
+In children, it can be any time after solids containing gluten are introduced.

 Signs and symptoms of coeliac disease